This section provides assistance in the design and delivery of tests and examinations.

 Any changes must align with the University’s Inclusive Learning and Teaching of Students with Impairments Guidelines and avoid creating additional barriers to learning for students with disabilities.
 These guidelines allow for ‘choice in assignment topics and formats where appropriate to provide different but equivalent assessment options’.

 The University offers a range of support to students with disabilities to enable them to participate in teaching and to be assessed fairly.
-Teaching staff should work with Student Disability Services and the Examinations Office to enable:
+Teaching staff should work with Student Disability Services and the Assessment Services to enable:

 - Special conditions in written tests and examinations.